soo-h/DASweepDetect/README.md

 - Pxx：Use this paramater when the selected sites are not contiguous.
 (Default is  (0-0.475 0.525-1)).
 - en：Demographic parameters need to be provided by the user.
 The format is **en t 0 N~~t~~/N~~a~~**, where **t** represents the backward tracing time, **N~~t~~** represents the group size at time **t**, and **N~~a~~** represents the group size at the current time.
 By using multiple en parameters, the representation of group history (N varying with t) can be achieved.

 The first column of the configuration file represents the parameters used, and the subsequent columns represent the parameter values.
 Columns are separated by spaces or tabs.
-For the en parameter, since there are often multiple values, each en parameter is arranged on a separate line.
+For the **en** parameter, since there are often multiple values, each en parameter is arranged on a separate line.

+**The mutation rate ,recombination rate, selection strength, demographic must be provided by the user, and the rest of the parameters we recommend using the default values.
+How to set the four required parameters see：**

-**How to set parameters see：DASweepDetect/Parameter_Inference.md at main · soo-h/DASweepDetect (github.com)](https://github.com/soo-h/DASweepDetect/blob/main/Parameter_Inference.md)**
+**DASweepDetect/Parameter_Inference.md at main · soo-h/DASweepDetect (github.com)](https://github.com/soo-h/DASweepDetect/blob/main/Parameter_Inference.md)**